marorcas/csharp-resourcing/README.md

 - Edited repository functions to remove any business logic and focus on data access and persistence
 - Removed get jobs by assigned status function from repository and moved it to job service instead
 - Created interface for job service
-- Created job service with functions to create a job, get all jobs, get jobs by id, get jobs by assigned status, update job by id and delte job by id
+- Created job service with functions to create a job, get all jobs, get jobs by id, get jobs by assigned status, update job by id and delete job by id
+- Created job controller with functions to create a job, get all jobs, get jobs by id, get jobs by assigned status, update job by id and delete job by id